Skilled Worker Visa Fees & Sponsor Costs 2025

 Section E: Summary

-The Skilled Worker visa application process encompasses various costs, including the visa application fee, the Immigration Health Surcharge (IHS), biometric enrolment fees, and optional priority services.
-Certain applicants, particularly those in occupations on the Immigration Salary List or health and care professionals, may qualify for fee exemptions or reductions.
+The Skilled Worker visa application process encompasses various costs, including the visa application fee, the Immigration Health Surcharge and optional priority services.
+Certain applicants, such as certain health and care professionals, may qualify for fee exemptions or reductions.

 Employers will also need to factor in the fees associated with sponsorship and hiring Skilled Worker visa holders.